 Let’s talk about a simple, powerful step to help you take charge of your financial life.
 Do you know that many educators don’t even know what they get paid?
 Or that some miss out on powerful benefits?
-In this post, I’ll give you a simple format for analyzing your contract to help you maximize your income and benefits.
+In this post, I’ll give you a simple format for analyzing your teacher contract to help you maximize your income and benefits.

 I’ll walk you through the process I use, share a simple template I’ve developed, and give you an example of a quick analysis of three different districts.
 After spending an hour on this process, you’ll know more than virtually all of your peers.
 Best of all, you’ll be able to make better financial choices.

 Why Should I Look At a Boring Contract?

 Look, I’m the first to admit that doing what I’m about to ask you to do is boring.
 Trust me, it’s worth it.
 It will make a dramatic difference in your finances over time.
 Maybe even immediately.